phongngo91/unLeashd/README.md

 # unLeashd

-UnLeashd is a dog breed review app inspired by Untappd (untappd.com).
-It allows users to create, edit, review dog breeds and pet stores and share with friends.
-Users can also get dog breed and pet store information by searching in the website.
+UnLeashd is a dog checkin app inspired by Untappd (untappd.com).
+It allows users to create, and edit dogs.
+Users can also checkin the dogs they are petting, view other checkins through the global feed, and browse through all dogs and petshops through the petshop and dogs page.

 ## Features

 User authentification: User can sign up as a member and login.
-User profile: Logged in users have profile pages with user information.
-Pet Store list: Logged in users have access to a full list of Pet Stores that is saved in database.
-Dog Breed list: Logged in users have access to a full list of Dog Breeds that is saved in database.
-Pet Store profile: Each Pet Store has its profile page with detailed information, including the breed of dogs it offers.
-Dog Breed profile: Each Dog Breed has its profile page with detailed information, including a link to the associated Pet Store that sells it.
+User profile: Logged in users have a home page with user information.
+Pet Store list: Users will have access to a full list of Pet Stores that is saved in database.
+Dog list: Logged in users have access to a full list of Dog Breeds that is saved in database.
+Pet Store profile: Each Pet Store has its profile page with detailed information, including the breed of dogs it offers, and it's associated checkins.
+Dog Breed profile: Each Dog Breed has its profile page with detailed information, including a link to the associated Pet Store that sells it, the author of the Dog, and the Dog's assotiated checkins.

 ## Technologies